Catalina-13/surgical-candidacy-prediction/README.md

 ## Acknowledgements

-This work is a collaboration between Alexandra-Catalina Negoita, Prof. Santiago Romero-Brufau, Valentina Caducei, and Doug Snyder.
+This work is a collaboration between Alexandra-Catalina Negoita, Prof. Santiago Romero-Brufau, Valentina Carducci, and Doug Snyder.